“Pre-Workout” supplements are BIG business.

 For a performance boost after that meal, you can have a cup of coffee sweetened with stevia or a small, measured amount of brown sugar.
 This will supply the caffeine which is a proven performance booster.

-If you are a total caffeine junky then 1 cup of coffee will have no impact like a wasted 1st-round draft pick in the League.
+If you are a total caffeine junky then 1 cup of coffee will have no impact on you like a wasted 1st-round draft pick in the League.
 You will need to slowly ween yourself down in order to feel the positive effects of the coffee.

 Water is also of vast importance.